rednirma/zopsmart-gofr/README.TXT.txt

+IMPORTANT
+as of 12th Dec 2024 there is security vulnerability in this project so i will make it private in a day.

 Hello
 My name is Amrinder Singh Sandhu, i am a student of jiit and i tried implenting gofr into my room booking website that was built for my 3rd sem DSW(Database Systems and Webtheory) lab.
 I was not able to implement the same in this version of the repo but i have included the website project (in the folder "dsw") and all the progess that i have made at the backend side using gofr.